 Sleeping is a huge struggle in our house.
 We have trouble falling asleep, more trouble staying asleep, and it’s a nightmare at bedtime getting our tribe to settle down.
 Admittedly, little has worked for getting the boys, or me for that matter, to sleep.
-But of the many things we’ve tried these are the three that have shown some success.
+I remembered when I was first trying to find the best mattresses for the boys looking into things like “Are bed in a box mattresses any good?” or “Does memory foam improve sleep health?” so that the foundation of their sleep was as comfortable as possible.
+However, there were still a few other things that needed to be done to ensure that they got a good night’s sleep every night.
+There are many things we’ve tried and these are the three that have shown some success.
 If it worked for us, perhaps it will help you too.

 THREE THINGS THAT HELP MY BOYS SLEEP

 The blanket is a favorite in our house.
 My mum got it for us as a gift from loveblankets.
 The boys ask for it, the littlest insists on it when he lays down, my 14-year old tries to crawl under it with the 4-year-old, and when they are all asleep, I try to steal it from them!
 We love it so much in this house and it has been a great help when needed.
 I didn’t think a weighted blanket could help so much but it really does.
 We clearly need more blankets in our house.
 I know I can get some from weighted blanket uk vendors, as well as those based stateside, so there’s plenty of options on the table for me to get a few more for everyone!